Mentor-Friends/EntityDocumentation/README.md

 **PersonID (Primary Key):** A unique identifier for each person.

+Primary Key:

+A primary key is a key attribute that uniquely identifies each record in a database table.
+It must contain unique values, and it cannot have NULL values.
+Every table should have a primary key, and it is used to establish relationships between tables.

 **FirstName:** The first name of the person.

 **LastName:** The last name or surname of the person.